jolution/le-checkout-jira/README.md

-# Gitbranch Generator Browser Extension
+# Gitbranch Generator Browser Extension for Jira On Promise

 This is a browser extension that generates a git branch name based on the current date and time.